agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

 }
 ```

-## Seamless Deployments to EC2/ECS/EKS: Efficiently Scaling and Managing Applications on AWS
+## Seamless Deployments to EC2, ECS, and EKS: Efficiently Scaling and Managing Applications on AWS

 ### Amazon EC2 Deployment: